Audio ads help pay our bills. For an entirely ad-free experience, you can upgrade.

 July 5, 1879 - June 10, 1941

-born in Cahors, France, composed during the Modern period
+born in Cahors, France, composed during the Romantic period

 Philippe Gaubert was first and foremost one of the primary exponents of the French flute school, and throughout his long career he further distinguished himself as a conductor and composer.
 Born to a cobbler who was a good amateur clarinetist, at an early age Gaubert began private lessons with the great French flute pedagogue Paul Taffanel, and Gaubert joined him in Paris when Taffanel was named to a teaching post at the Conservatoire in 1893.
 Gaubert was not yet out of his teens when he took on the posts of first chair flute at the Concerts du Conservatoire and the Paris Opéra.
 He studied composition with Raoul Pugno and became an assistant conductor at the Concerts du Conservatoire from 1904.
 With the outbreak of World War I, Gaubert was mobilized into the French Army and fought at the Battle of Verdun, earning the Croix de Guerre.
 Discharged owing to chronic bronchitis, Gaubert returned to the Conservatoire where he was named a professor of flute; in 1918-1919, he made his first recordings and the only ones where Gaubert is captured in the role of flute soloist, though as a conductor his career on records stretched into the late '30s.